 WhatsApp for Android comes with different types of notifications.
-You can control the behaviour of these notifications in the app’s settings however some notification types are not available there.
+You can control the behavior of these notifications in the app’s settings, however some notification types are not available there.

 Such is the case of the ‘You may have new messages‘ and ‘Checking for new messages‘ notifications which appear in the notification panel in instances when WhatsApp is experiencing connectivity issues.

-Fortunately, these two notifications can be disabled using the new category app notifications available from Android 8.0 (Oreo) without having to turn off the normal WhatsApp notifications.
+Fortunately, these two notifications can be disabled using the new category app notifications available in Android 8.0 (Oreo) and later without having to turn off the normal WhatsApp notifications.

 Disable the Apps Consuming Battery Notification

 This notification is not from WhatsApp, but from the Android System.
 Assuming you’ve not restricted WhatsApp from running in the background, this message is pretty obvious and quite annoying at the same time.